JennyHolberton/holbertonschool-shell/basics/README.md

-Script for returning to home directory
+Script for directory contents in long format